howie-code/temporal-fun/README.md

 - **instant** refers to `Temporal.Instant`
 - **legacy** refers to the JS built-in `Date`

-However, to avoid colliding with the built-in `Date` type/constructor temporal-fun keep the "Plain" prefixes **only** in the type definitions and constructor names.
+However, to avoid colliding with the built-in `Date` type/constructor, temporal-fun keeps the "Plain" prefixes **only** in the type definitions and constructor names.

 ```typescript
 // Constructor & type aliases